Grading, Report Cards & Testing

 These grades are averaged together to arrive at a grade point average.
 Students receiving grades of 3.0 and above are placed on the Honor Roll.

-A parent conference will occur after each marking period (except the final marking period) for students receiving a GPA lower than 2.0.
+During in-person schooling, a parent conference will occur after each marking period (except the final marking period) for students receiving a GPA lower than 2.0.
 Attendance at these conferences is important so parents can learn how to support their child's learning.

 Students are given assessments with enough regularity that testing does not cause stress in most students.
 If your child expresses anxiety over tests, please talk to his or her teacher.